yochaigal/cairn/print.md

 <br>

 ## Print to Order
-- A print-to-order version is available on [Lulu](https://www.lulu.com/en/us/shop/yochai-gal-and-cosmic-orrery-and-jim-parkin/cairn/paperback/product-q7jgg7.html) and [Amazon](https://www.amazon.com/dp/1329489020).
+- A print-to-order version is available on [Lulu](https://www.lulu.com/en/us/shop/yochai-gal-and-cosmic-orrery-and-jim-parkin/cairn/paperback/product-q7jgg7.html), [DriveThruRPG](https://www.drivethrurpg.com/product/330809/Cairn) and [Amazon](https://www.amazon.com/dp/1329489020).
 The price is _at cost_.
 - The Lulu version is slightly nicer than Amazon, and they are a cool company.
 Support them if you can.

+## Special "Limited Time" Edition:
+[L.F.OSR](https://lfosr.com) has printed a limited number of high-quality ink & paper prints [here](https://lfosr.com/product/cairn-special-edition/).
+Get it while supplies last!

 ## Deluxe Edition
 A _deluxe_ print edition of Cairn can be purchased from the following places: